 Another perk to investing in NFCU certificates is that dividends are compounded daily and credited monthly, at which point you can begin taking dividends out penalty free.

-You should seek a financial advisor or tax professional to discuss the possible tax implications of investing in dividend-paying CDs.
-If you’re not sure where to start, you can use our SmartAdvisor tool, which connects you to financial advisors in your area.
-Every advisor on our platform is a fiduciary, which means he or she is obligated by law to work in a client’s best interest.
+You may want to seek a financial advisor or tax professional to discuss the possible tax implications of investing in dividend-paying CDs.
+If you’re not sure where to start, you can use our SmartAdvisor tool, which connects you to financial advisors that serve your area.
+You can then review their qualifications and set up interviews to narrow down your options.